-The HSQF applies to a range of human service organisations described below and set out in more detail in the current published version of the Framework available on the HSQF page of the Department of Communities, Disability Services and Seniors (DCDSS) website:
+The HSQF applies to a range of human service organisations described below and set out in more detail in the current published version of the Framework available on the HSQF page of the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) website:

-- Organisations funded to deliver human services under Service Agreements, or other specified arrangements, with DCDSS and the Department of Child Safety, Youth and Women (DCSYW). - Organisations funded to deliver child protection placement services in-scope of licensing under an Individual Client Service Agreement with DCSYW (Child Related Costs Placement and Support (CRC-PAS)). - Disability services delivered directly by DCDSS. - Organisations that have been advised by Queensland Health they can use HSQF certification to meet quality requirements for Queensland Health. - Other organisations where approved by the HSQF team and, if relevant, the Queensland Government department funding the human service delivery.
+- Organisations funded to deliver human services under service agreements, or other specified arrangements, with the following four participating Queensland Government departments: - o Department of Children, Youth Justice and Multicultural Affairs (DCYJMA) - Department of Communities, Housing and Digital Economy (DCHDE) - Department of Justice and Attorney-General (DJAG) - Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP). - Organisations funded to deliver child protection placement services in-scope of licensing under an Individualised Placement and Support Agreement (IPSA) with DCYJMA. - Disability services delivered directly by DSDSATSIP. - Organisations that have been advised by Queensland Health they can use HSQF certification to meet quality requirements for Queensland Health. - Other organisations where approved by the HSQF team and, if relevant, the Queensland Government department funding the human service delivery.